Siirry pääsisältöön

 General Information Concerning a Doctoral Concert

 A debut concert may be the first doctoral concert if it is included in the approved doctoral study plan.
-A Level A consert cannot be transferred and included in a Doctoral or a Licentiate degree.
+A Level A concert cannot be transferred and included in a Doctoral or a Licentiate degree.

 The student has the right to one hall rehearsal prior to the concert.
 Additional rehearsal time can be agreed upon separately, if needed.
 However, before a doctoral concert classrooms may be booked six weeks ahead.
 NB: Extra booking rights will only be permitted upon specific request.
 Please, send your request to the Facilities Department, siba.tiladesk@uniarts.fi.